Resources>Blog>What Are Dilution Buffers in Antibody Research?

 Optimizing dilution buffers involves fine-tuning several parameters:

-• pH: Slight variations in pH can alter the charge of the antibody or antigen, impacting binding efficiency.
+• pH Levels: Slight variations in pH can alter the charge of the antibody or antigen, impacting binding efficiency.
 Ensuring a consistent and appropriate pH is vital for accurate results.

 • Ionic Strength: The ionic strength of the buffer can influence antibody-antigen interactions.
 Too high or too low ionic strength may weaken binding or increase non-specific interactions.